A large brick home with a landscaped front yard, highlighting curb appeal and home aesthetics.

 2. Purchase Or Finance The Property

-The process of how to buy an investment property in the case of buy and hold real estate is similar to purchasing a primary home that you plan to live in yourself.
+The process of financing buy and hold real estate is similar to financing a primary residence.
+Here’s how it works:

-Next, get a home inspection, do a final walkthrough and attend your home's closing.
+• Close on the property: Finally, you’ll need to do a final walkthrough and attend your property’s closing.
 Bring your ID, funds for closing and a copy of the Closing Disclosure.

 3. Rent Out And Manage The Property